Home » Can You Release A Parrot Into The Wild?

 Natural Habitat

-If you release parrots without following the correct procedures, it’s illegal.
+If you release parrots without adhering to the correct procedures, it could be illegal.

-Unless you live in the parrot’s country of origin, you must complete the necessary travel paperwork, and the parrot’s medical records must be in order.
+Unless you live in the parrot’s country of origin, you must complete the necessary travel paperwork and ensure the bird’s medical records are in order.

-You must entrust an avian expert to ensure the parrot can survive in its natural habitat.
-Professionals run rehabilitation programs and prepare domestic parrots for the wild.
+You should entrust a professional to give the parrot the best chance of survival.
+They run rehabilitation programs and prepare domestic parrots for the wild.
 These programs include:

 • Anti-predator training.